 What are biodigesters?

-Bradley Barrett of Old World Architectural & Salvage Co. created a thorough inventory of all reusable materials on the site.
+Bradley Barrett of Old Town Salvage Co. created a thorough inventory of all reusable materials on the site.
 Our design team and architects are figuring out what we're going to reuse in our buildings--certainly some of the steel trusses, metal siding, and old wood.
 The remaining materials that are worth salvaging we're going to offer to the community.
-Read more about what Bradley's up to.

 Contractor: Adolfson & Peterson Construction (Charlotte, NC)